 I’m bringing together the warming spices of Drambuie and mixing it with Vodka, Orange Juice and Rosemary for this refreshing winter twist on the classic sour.
 If you’ve been wanting to experiment more with vodka, you’ll love this warming, shaken rendition.

-Choosing your Vodka
+Choosing your Vodka for your Rosemary Vodka Sour

 It’s very likely that your drinking journey started off with Vodka.
 I know mine sure did, but as I evolved, I know that there’s still a ton that have stayed true to the Vodka Soda.
 Well I’m here to share some new cocktails using this iconic spirit, and this sour does just that.
 It has amazing warming spices thanks to Drambuie, plus it has bite and savoury notes from the Rosemary that I absolutely love.